souvikk1791/GRPO_sample_trainer/README.md

 # GRPO_sample_trainer
 This is simple implementation of GRPO trainer from scratch, without using the TRL.
 The repo supports multiple iteration of GRPO model updates, instead of a single step as implemented by TRL.
-Results will be uploaded below:

-- [ ] Test modified Code
+To run the code:
+* uv venv {env_name} --python=3.12
+* source {env_name}/bin/activate
+* uv pip install -r requirements.txt
+* python trainer.py

+* Modify trainer.py to change input variables

 - [ ] TODO Qlora support.

 ## Results